shmalebx9/boethius/README.md

 Simply drop the script in your path or run it manually to select your wifi network with rofi.
 This script is built for wpa_supplicant as there are already many dmenu/rofi wifi handlers for NetworkManager and others.

 ## Opener
-This script must be run from the same directory as the 'opener\_definitions' file.
 The script will open the file provided as an argument with the program defined in 'opener_definitions.'
 If no program is specified in the definitions file, the script will query the user for the correct program and add it to the definitions file.
-In order to query the user, the script prompts on the running terminal, so the script will not work if invoked from a gui program on an undefined filetype.
 Default programs can be specified for mimetypes or file extensions.

+To use the opener script just clone the repo and run the setup script.

 ## Mounter
 The mounter script detects when usb devices or SDcards are inserted into the machine and mounts any fat partition(s) on the device.
 The script is meant to run as a daemon and requires superuser permissions to mount filesystems.
 The mounter script outputs information when a device is inserted, mounted, unmounted, and removed.
 By default, output is written to `tmp/mounter-info`.
 The output is written to a file rather than a FIFO to allow multiple process to read and close the file.
 Runit allows bash scripts to be run easily by adding the script to a service directory and enabling it by symlinking it to an active service directory.
 The directories differ by distribution.